The event HQ will be at Kielder Castle Forest Park Centre, Kielder, Hexham, Northumberland NE48 1ER.

 Please note that Kielder is a remote village with very limited facilities.

-2019 will see the second edition of the Dirty Reiver Gravel Expo.
+2019 saw the second edition of the Dirty Reiver Gravel Expo.
 A display by sponsor brands and related businesses for all things gravel.

 We hope riders will travel up early Friday to enjoy a full weekend of Dirty Reiver with riding, beers and good times in plentiful supply.

 Starting midday Friday so plan your travel appropriately.

 In addition to the standard entry fee, riders can also purchase:

 Any queries on entries please contact us via the contact form or [email protected]

 There will be 3 feed stations available en route at approximately 44, 97 and 147km (2 feed stations on Dirty One Thirty Route, 44 and 97km and one feed on the Dirty Sixty Fiver/Dirt-E-Reiver at 44km).
 Each feed station will aim to provide:

 The feed stations will also allow access to a track pump, basic tools, lubricants and a limited supply of inner tubes which can be obtained in exchange for a punctured tube.

 The food and support provided by these feed stations should not be a riders only form of support and each rider should aim to carry enough food and spares to complete the event.